Bowire

 All four streaming flavours land in the same Wireshark-style frame pane — no separate tool for client-stream or duplex.

 Bowire pulls the service tree from Server Reflection, generates typed request forms straight off the proto, and renders streaming responses frame-by-frame with per-message detail.
+The same plugin speaks native HTTP/2 gRPC and gRPC-Web — opt into web mode with a grpcweb@ URL hint or the X-Bowire-Grpc-Transport: web metadata header to reach browser-fronted services and HTTP/1.1-only ingresses (Envoy, grpcwebproxy, ASP.NET UseGrpcWeb).
 HTTP transcoding kicks in automatically for methods carrying google.api.http, so REST-style hits work side by side with the gRPC call.

 - Unary